-This is a fine example of a vintage Rolex 1675 GMT-Master with a “Pepsi” bezel insert.
-The automatic movement is a Rolex caliber 1575.
+The video review above presents a fine example of a vintage Rolex 1675 GMT-Master with a “Pepsi” bezel insert.
+The automatic movement inside is a Rolex caliber 1575.
 The 40mm stainless steel case is about 13mm thick with the crystal and gives this watch a weight of about 110g with the steel Oyster bracelet attached.

 The newest GMT-Master II watches have a slate colored ceramic bezel installed.
-Fans of this watch are eagerly waiting for Rolex to release the ceramic GMT watches with the split color style, but who knows if they will ever launch such a thing.
+Fans of this watch are eagerly waiting for Rolex to release the ceramic GMT watches with the split color style, but who knows if they will ever launch such a thing (update: the ceramic Pepsi bezel was eventually released as well as the Batman).
 Another note about the GMT bezel is that it’s bi-directional and has the 24 hour scale which helps you time events or set a third time zone.

 This watch is not equipped with a scratch-resistant sapphire crystal, instead it has a plastic crystal that scratches easily, but luckily any light surface scratches can be buffed out by a professional.
-It has a screw down crown and a depth rating of up to 100m.
+It has a screw-down crown and a depth rating of up to 100m.